egccri/wasm-app-runtime/README.md

-Wasi include in wasm-component(contains interface type), define in wit file, then use linker link to the wasmtime module.
+Wasi include in wasm-component(contains interface type), define in wit file, then use linker link to the wasmtime module. c
 Wasi preview1 different with preview2?
-Wasi standard changed, how rust compiler also need change?
+Wasi standard changed, how rust compiler also need change? watch lib/sys/wasi.
-Wasi func store where in wasm binary?
+Wasi func store where in wasm binary? import section.

 How to add a pub/sub support with rust and wasmtime?